KailUser/BotForge/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Replace `"YOUR_BOT_TOKEN"` with the actual token of your Telegram bot.
-Additionally, make sure to replace the placeholder link to the GitHub repository with the actual URL once you have it.

-Feel free to add more sections to the README file as needed for your project.